rmccrear/chocolate-pizza/README.md

 This is a pair programming demo.

-In in we build a basic website using flex.
+In it we build a basic website using flex.

 In this demo we began building the header out.